ssuriyapriya/Suriyapriya-s-Data-Viz-Portfolio/final-project-part-one.md

 # Method and medium

-The final project will be delivered as a standalone, interactive digital narrative, designed to guide the audience through a cohesive data story.
-My methodology involves leveraging the specific strengths of Tableau Public for building interactive data visualizations.
+The final project will be delivered as a standalone, interactive digital narrative.
+All data visualizations will be created using Tableau Public to allow for dynamic filtering and exploration by the user.
+These interactive dashboards will then be embedded into a long-form, scrolling story built with Shorthand.
+This combination of tools is ideal for bringing together the data, narrative text, and key insights into a single, seamless, and persuasive final product that is both informative and engaging.

 My process within Tableau will be to construct a series of worksheets, each telling a part of the patient journey.
 My workflow for creating each dashboard will be as follows: